pascalw/dashbling/docs/getstarted.md

 Note that Dashbling does not care about the directory structure at all, so adapt to your own taste!

-The guide below describes the process of developing your Dasbhbling dashboard.
+The guide below describes the process of developing and running your Dashbling dashboard.
-There's also an [example](https://github.com/pascalw/dashbling/tree/master/example) available in the repo and a running [demo](https://dashbling.herokuapp.com/).
+There's also an [example](https://github.com/pascalw/dashbling/tree/master/example) available in the repo, and a live [demo](https://dashbling.herokuapp.com/).

 **Deployment**

-For production usage it's recommended to precompile your dashboard.
-Running `yarn build` in the root of your project will compile the dashboard.
-Running `NODE_ENV=production yarn start` will make use of the compiled dashboard and disable all dev tools.
+For production use it's recommended to precompile your dashboard - you can do this by running `yarn build` from the root of your project.
+Running the server with `NODE_ENV=production yarn start` will make use of the compiled dashboard and disable all dev tools.

 **Writing a custom widget**

 Widgets in Dashbling are just React components.
 By convention widgets make use of the `@dashbling/client/Widget` component, to ensure consistent looking widgets and provide some often needed functionality out of the box.
-This however is not required; a widget can return any HTML desired!
+This however is not required - a widget can return any HTML!

 Most widgets need data to display.
 In Dashbling, widget data is provided by React component props.
 A simple `Hello` widget might look like this: